-REPORT OF THE GROUP DIRECTOR, FINANCE AND CORPORATE RESOURCES Data Improvement Update Public Ward(s) affected AGENDA ITEM NO. ALL
+REPORT OF THE GROUP DIRECTOR, FINANCE & CORPORATE RESOURCES

+Data Improvement Update Classification PUBLIC Enclosures Ward(s) affected None Pensions Board 9th March 2020 ALL AGENDA ITEM NO.

-1. → INTRODUCTION¶
+1. INTRODUCTION

-1.1 This report provides the Board with an update on progress made on issuing the 2018/19 Annual Benefit Statements (ABSs) to active members of the Fund.
-The report also covers actions taken to help improve in the longer term the quality of data provided by the Council as an employer and to cleanse the data currently held on the pension administration system in relation to Hackney Council and schools' staff.
+1.1 This report provides the Board with an update on the Fund's ongoing project to improve both the quality of membership data and its timescales for issuing annual benefit statements (ABSs) to members.
+The report covers actions taken to help improve in the longer term the quality of data provided by the Council as an employer and to cleanse the data currently held on the pension administration system in relation to Hackney Council and schools' staff.

-2. → RECOMMENDATIONS¶
+2. RECOMMENDATIONS

-- 2.1 The Pensions Board is recommended to: - Note the actions taken to improve data provision from the Council, in respect of those employees who are members of the LGPS, to the pension administrators
+- 2.1 The Pensions Board is recommended to: - Note the actions taken to improve data provision from the Council and maintained schools and to improve the quality of data held on the administration system.

-3. → RELATED DECISIONS¶
+3. RELATED DECISIONS

-- 3.1 Pensions Board 20th March 2019 Data Improvement Update - 3.2 Pensions Board 29th November 2018 Data Improvement Update - 3.3 Pensions Board 21st March 2018 ABS Breach Reporting and 2017/18 Year End Data
+- 3.1 Pensions Board 18th November 2019 Data Improvement Update - 3.2 Pensions Board 20th March 2019 Data Improvement Update - 3.3 Pensions Board 29th November 2018 Data Improvement Update

-4. COMMENTS OF THE GROUP DIRECTOR OF FINANCE & CORPORATE RESOURCES¶
+4. COMMENTS OF THE GROUP DIRECTOR OF FINANCE & CORPORATE RESOURCES

 - 4.1 The standard of monthly and year end contribution data provided by the Council to the Pension Fund has declined in recent years, as the 2014 scheme changes and introduction of auto-enrolment have made the provision of adequate data more challenging. - 4.2 The financial implications of poor quality data for the Pension Fund are considerable; not only does it raise the risk that member benefits will not be calculated in accordance with scheme regulations, but could also reduce the accuracy of the Fund's actuarial valuation and lead to inefficient management of investment risks. - 4.3 This could result in employers, including the Council, paying insufficient or excessive contributions with a material impact on their own finances.
-The involvement of the Pension Regulator (TPR) in this area also raises the risk of financial penalties and reputational damage. - 4.4 The introduction in 2017 of a new payroll provider for the Council, the Fund's main employer, created additional risks around data provision but also provided opportunities for improvement.
-Some additional cost, such as the provision of new reporting, is inevitable; however, this is negligible in comparison to the financial risks posed by failing to act.
+The involvement of the

+Pension Regulator (tPR) in this area also raises the risk of financial penalties and reputational damage.